 U.S. Supreme Court

-George has been selected by his peers for inclusion in The Best Lawyers in America© 2017 for Litigation - Securities in Boston, MA.
+George was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the field of Litigation - Securities.
+George has been listed in Best Lawyers since 2017.

 Former co-chair of Boston Bar Association’s Securities Enforcement and Litigation Committee.